sam-myers/bullet/README.md

 bullet.py note computer name message
 ```

-_Note that device names can have spaces in them, you don't have to worry about quoting them out_
+_Note that device names can and should be typed with spaces, quotes are not necessary_